nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_porch_repositories/repository-basic-usage.md

 porchctl repo get --namespace default
 ```

-**What this does:**

-- Queries Porch for all registered repositories in the specified namespace
-- Displays repository type, content, sync schedule, and status
+This command queries Porch for all registered repositories in the specified namespace, displays repository type, content, sync schedule, and status and shows the repository address.
-- Shows the repository address

 {{% alert title="Note" color="primary" %}}
 `porchctl repo list` is an alias for `porchctl repo get` and can be used interchangeably: